axeltlarsson/listan/README.md

 ## Setup

-`docker compose up --build` then add a user via the console (see bewlow).
+`docker compose up --build` then add a user via the console (see below).

 ## Running